A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Conclusions

 \section{Conclusions}

-The SMOG survey and complementary far-IR and CO data allows us to identify and characterize a population of YSO candidates in the IRAS 22147 Outer Galaxy region.
-A combination of standard color-color diagram method and the machine learning techniques, as well as information on gas and dust spatial distribution and SED modeling is necessary to avoid cloud confusion and properly determine the census of YSOs in specific star forming regions.
-The main conclusions of our study are the following.
+The SMOG survey and complementary far-IR and CO data allow us to identify and characterize a population of YSO candidates in the IRAS 22147 Outer Galaxy region.
+A combination of standard color-color diagram method and the machine learning techniques, as well as information on gas and dust spatial distribution and SED modeling are necessary to avoid cloud confusion and properly determine the census of YSOs in specific star forming regions.
+The main conclusions of our study are as follows.

 \begin{enumerate}

 \item{The IRAS 22147 region is associated with two distinct star forming regions located at $\sim$2.2 and 5.6 kpc.
 The compact, central embedded cluster is the more distant region physically connected with the northern arc of material and a south-west cluster associated with IRAS 22159+5948.
 The region at 2.2 kpc shows a more dispersed population of YSOs.}